xarray-contrib/xarray-simlab/doc/inspect_model.rst

 Inspect Models
 ==============

-We can inspect xarray-simlab's :class:`~xsimlab.Model` objects in different ways.
+Models may be complex and built from many processes and variables.
+To better explore those models, xarray-simlab provides many convenient ways to inspect and auto-document :class:`~xsimlab.Model` objects.

 As an example we'll use here the object ``advect_model`` which has been created in the previous Section :doc:`create_model` of this user guide.

 .. ipython:: python
    :suppress: